 * WhatAnIdiot: A British tank officer tells an incredulous American paratroop commander that they won't immediately press on to Arnhem after taking Nijmegen because of some trivial reason.
 Note that this is HollywoodHistory.
 XXX Corps needed time to marshal their forces and resupply their leading elements when Nijmegen bridge was secured.

 *** Note though that two previous Allied offensives on the western front -- the Normandy and Sicily invasions -- had disinformation campaigns the Germans fell for hook, line and sinker.
+The Sicily deception even specifically included the corpse of a (fake) British officer with the (fake) battle plans falling into German hands, tricking them into thinking the target was Sardinia rather than Sicily.
 Model would have been aware of this.

 ** General Sosabowski points the holes in the operation plan, only to be ignored by the rest of the staff.

 ** Maj.
-Fuller receives intelligence that there is a panzer division in the area.
+Fuller receives intelligence from the Dutch resistance that there is a panzer division in the area.
 He corroborates this with aerial photos.
 No one listens.